RobertsFerreira/config-powershell/README.md

 ```powershell
 Get-PoshThemes
 ```
-Select the theme and replace in **powershell profile** the path of theme
+Select the theme and replace the theme path in **powershell profile**
 Example:
 **jandedobbeleer.omp.json** to clean **clean-detailed.omp.json**

-And added this line in your profile file or update this line case if exists
+And add this line to your profile file or update this line if it already exists

 ```powershell
 oh-my-posh init pwsh --config 'C:\Users\rober\AppData\Local\Programs\oh-my-posh\themes\clean-detailed.omp.json' | Invoke-Expression